Published on July 12, 2022

 For more information about this strategy, please send us an email or call us at (800) 700-3316.

-The Fund was rated 4 Stars against 627 funds Overall, 5 Stars against 627 funds over 3 Years, 4 Stars against 577 funds over 5 Years, 4 Stars against 404 funds over 10 Years in the High Yield Bond category based on risk-adjusted returns as of 12/31/22.
+The Fund was rated 4 Stars against 584 funds Overall, 4 Stars against 584 funds over 3 Years, 5 Stars against 548 funds over 5 Years, 4 Stars against 420 funds over 10 Years in the High Yield Bond category based on risk-adjusted returns as of 11/30/24.

 The Morningstar Rating for funds, or “star rating,” is calculated for mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product’s monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
 The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period has the greatest impact because it is included in all three rating periods.

-© 2023 Morningstar.
+© 2024 Morningstar.
 All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 Past performance does not guarantee future results.

 Mutual fund investing involves risk.
 Principal loss is possible.

-Past performance is no guarantee of future results.
-This commentary contains the current opinions of the authors as of the date above which are subject to change at any time.
-This commentary has been distributed for informational purposes only and is not a recommendation or offer of any particular security, strategy or investment product.
-Information contained herein has been obtained from sources believed to be reliable, but is not guaranteed.
+This commentary contains the current opinions of the authors as of the date above, which are subject to change at any time, are not guaranteed, and should not be considered investment advice.
+This commentary has been distributed for informational purposes only and is not a recommendation or offer of any particular security, strategy, or investment product.
+Information contained herein has been obtained from sources believed to be reliable but is not guaranteed.

 No part of this article may be reproduced in any form, or referred to in any other publication, without the express written permission of Osterweis Capital Management.

-The S&P 500 Index is an unmanaged index that is widely regarded as the standard for measuring large-cap U.S. stock market performance.
+The S&P 500 Index is widely regarded as the standard for measuring large cap U.S. stock market performance.
+The index does not incur expenses, is not available for investment, and includes the reinvestment of dividends.

 The fed funds rate is the rate at which depository institutions (banks) lend their reserve balances to other banks on an overnight basis.

-Consumer Price Index (CPI) reflects the weighted average of prices of a basket of consumer goods and services, such as transportation, food and medical care.
+Consumer Price Index (CPI) reflects the weighted average of prices of a basket of consumer goods and services, such as transportation, food, and medical care.
+There is typically a one-month lag in the measure due to the release schedule from the U.S. Bureau of Labor Statistics.

 Osterweis Capital Management is the adviser to the Osterweis Funds, which are distributed by Quasar Distributors, LLC.
-[OSTE-20220708-0547]
+[OCMI-568253-2024-07-03]